kyma-project/istio/docs/user/01-60-recovering-from-unintentional-istio-module-removal.md

   description: 'Resources blocking deletion: DestinationRule:kyma-system/api-gateway-metrics;DestinationRule:kyma-system/eventing-nats;PeerAuthentication:kyma-system/eventing-controller-metrics;PeerAuthentication:kyma-system/eventing-publisher-proxy-metrics'
   state: Warning
 ```
- 2. The the Module CR should be deleted, but no resources will be removed (for example istiod deployment will stay on the cluster)
+ 2. When the finalizer is removed, the Istio CR is deleted.
+Other resources, such as the `istiod` deployment, remain on the cluster.

- 3. Enable the module back by reapplying the custom resource
+ 3. Reapply the Istio CR to enable the Istio module once again.

-This will retrigger reconcilation of the module.
-Istio CR should be back in `READY` state in a few seconds.
+By completing the steps, the module's reconciliation is triggered again.
+The Istio CR should return to the `READY` state within a few seconds.